subconcept-labs/ulangi/README.md

 ---

 ## Introduction
 **Ulangi** makes it easy for you to manage and create flash cards to learn languages.
 It comes with built-in dictionaries, translators, built-in TTS, image search engine and more.
-You can use different learning methods to memormize them, such as spaced repetition, writing, quiz and more...
+You can use different learning methods to memorize them, such as spaced repetition, writing, quiz and more...

 ---